Kenya entry requirements for Pakistan passport holders

 May be checked

 Pakistani passport holders need a visa to enter Kenya.
-Apply online before you travel — there's no visa on arrival.
-Processing can take a few days, so plan ahead.
+You'll apply for an e-Visa online before you travel — there's no visa on arrival.
+Processing takes a few days, so plan ahead and apply at least a week before your trip.

 Entry requirements